UchihaTojo/UchihaTojo/README.md

 - 👋 Hi, I’m @UchihaTojo
-- 👀 I’m interested in learning Cybersecurity and Ethical Hacking, ML, AI, FPGA, VLSI, and IoT.
+- 👀 I’m interested in learning and doing projects on Embedded Systems and IoT, Cybersecurity and Ethical Hacking, ML, AI, FPGA, and VLSI.
-- 🌱 I’m currently pursuing B.Tech in IT
+- 🌱 I’m currently working full-time!
 - 📫 How to reach me?
 Well just mail me at sayantandas932@gmail.com

 <!---